frc3179/Swerve-2024-1.0/README.md

 # Overview
 2024 frc season code for team 3179.
 This is our repo that we use to keep our code.
-It will never be uptodate until we are at competition.
+It will never be up-tod-ate until we are at competition.

 # Requirements
     *Swerve
-    *Quokkas like intake (Props to them for the design ides for or intake) *Color/IR sensor (can remove this)
+    *Quokkas intake idea (Props to them for the design ideas for or intake) *Color/IR sensor (can remove this)

 # Use
-    *Go to Constants.java and edit all the port constants *Swerve Module Ports (not the math) (Props to Rev for the base code) *Arm ports
+    *Go to Constants.java and edit all the port constants *Swerve Module Ports (don't the math) (Props to Rev for the base code) *Arm ports
         *Color Sensor ports
         *Controller Ports